-- 1.4.1 System parameters embodying contribution tables, in full accordance with the registered rules of each scheme under administration, are established and maintained. - 1.4.1.1 Contribution tables per benefit option are maintained on the system and are fully aligned to the registered rules of each scheme under administration. - 1.4.1.2 Amendments made to the registered rules that impact on contribution tables are affected timeously and before any further billing runs are generated.
-(In the evaluation of non-compliance in respect of this criterion, administrators will not be penalised for bona fide processes of pending rule approval by the Office of the Registrar.) - 1.4.1.3 The applicant has procedures to ensure that the system parameters are only capable of amendment by authorised senior management. - 1.4.1.4 Any changes to standing data should be logged in an audit trail and reviewed monthly by senior management. - 1.4.2 The ability exists to generate complete and accurate billing runs, and to supply members/employees with monthly accurate billing/contribution statements. - 1.4.2.1 The contribution collection system interfaces with the individual membership record to ensure accuracy prior to generating a billing run. - 1.4.2.2 The applicant manages and maintains the collection and receipt of contributions to individual member level. - 1.4.2.3 The ability exists to generate contribution information for all member categories promptly and accurately (for example: Persal-like interfaces, cash payment, direct paying members, debit order).
+1.4.1.
+System parameters and marketing material embodying contribution tables, in full accordance with the registered rules of each scheme under administration, are established and maintained.

+- 1.4.1.1.
+Contribution tables per benefit option are maintained on the system and are fully aligned to the registered rules of each scheme under administration. - 1.4.1.2.
+Marketing material of each scheme under administration is fully aligned with the registered rules (specifically with regards to contributions) if this function is the responsibility of the administrator. - 1.4.1.3.
+Amendments made to the registered rules that impact on contribution tables are effected timeously onto the system before any further billing runs are generated. - 1.4.1.4.
+The applicant is able to provide evidence that amendments to the registered rules are submitted to the Office of the Registrar as determined by the Registrar, if this function is the responsibility of the administrator in accordance with the administration agreement. - 1.4.1.5.
+The applicant has policies and procedures to ensure that the system parameters are only capable of amendment by authorised senior management. - 1.4.1.6.
+Any changes to standing data should be logged in an audit trail and reviewed monthly by senior management.

+1.4.2.
+The ability exists to generate complete and accurate billing runs, and to supply members/employees with monthly accurate billing/contribution statements.